srcid/tcc-tests/README.md

 ### Add test user
-Add your google account to test users in your google cloud project, so you will be able to give this program access to your spreadsheets.To do so, go to your project console > APIs & Services > OAuth consent screen > Test users > Add users.
+Add your google account to test users in your google cloud project, so you will be able to give this program access to your spreadsheets.
+To do so, go to your project console > APIs & Services > OAuth consent screen > Test users > Add users.

 ## Dotenv